naveenkumar163/reactwebfirst/README.md

 3. Bootstrap
 4. Api Integration

-It is basically design for the assignment.
+It is basically design for the assignment and it is fully responsive for any devices

 ![jsd_snap](https://github.com/naveenkumar163/reactwebfirst/assets/91355379/2b3e381e-1ad8-4191-86c5-6175c11a2e7d)